 When they’re made correctly, they’re crispy and crunchy and rival any mixed nut bowl or Chex mix type of party appetizer all while being lower in fat and high in protein and fiber.

 The seasoning options are endless too.
-You can make them sweet like these cinnamon toast crunch roasted chickpeas, you can mix sweet, savory and spicy like these spicy cinnamon roasted chickpeas and on and on.
+You can make them sweet like these cinnamon toast crunch roasted chickpeas, you can mix sweet, savory and spicy like these spicy cinnamon roasted chickpeas, you can even do BBQ roasted chickpeas and on and on.
 Now I’m dreaming of a taco-seasoned roasted chickpea.
 Mmm….

 Making roasted chickpeas is easy but there are a few simple tricks to get the absolute crispiest and crunchy result you can’t skip!